Richard III (1955 film): Filming

 Gerry O'Hara was Olivier's assistant director, on hand to help since Olivier was acting in most of the scenes.

 Olivier was very precise in getting many of the visual details of the period correct.
 Actor Douglas Wilmer (Dorset) recounts that when he casually told Olivier that one piece of heraldry on the set was incorrect, Olivier started pumping as much information out of him as possible as if he was "drilling for oil".

 Olivier made the unusual decision to deliver his soliloquies by directly addressing the film audience, something not often done before in film.
 Near the beginning of the film Richard's herald drops his coronet, a mistake that Olivier decided to keep in, as part of the motif of accidental loss of the crown continued in the final battle.

 Most of the film was shot at Shepperton Studios, but the climactic Battle of Bosworth Field abruptly opens up the setting, as it was shot outdoors, in the Spanish countryside.
-During one sequence therein, Olivier suffered an arrow wound to the shin when his horse jerked forwards.
+During one sequence therein, Olivier suffered an arrow wound to the shin when his horse jerked forwards causing the expert archer to miss.
 Fortunately, it was on the leg Richard was supposed to limp on, allowing the scene to continue.